-If it is reasonably believed that a failure to comply is a violation of the certification, NCC Group will refer a matter to the appropriate public authority or enforcement agency (i.e. FTC) for review and possible law enforcement action where NCC Group has a reasonable belief that a Participant organization's failure to comply with the APEC Cross-Border Privacy Rules (CBPR) System requirements has not been remedied within a reasonable time pursuant to NCC Group's established review process and procedures.
+If it is reasonably believed a Participating organization fails to comply with certification requirements, NCC Group will refer the matter to the appropriate public authority or enforcement agency (i.e. FTC) for review as well as possible law enforcement action where NCC Group has a reasonable belief a Participant organization's failure to comply with the APEC Cross-Border Privacy Rules (CBPR) System requirements has not been remedied within a reasonable time pursuant to NCC Group's established review process and procedures.
 See Section 7 Dispute Resolution Process for additional information.
-NCC Group meets the requirements for both the CBPR and PRP Certification programs.
+NCC Group continues to meet the requirements for both the CBPR and PRP Certification programs.
+[As of the date of this recertification application, NCC Group has made no reports to public authority or enforcement agencies.]